This post may contain affiliate links.

 Apple Fritter Bread – Soft, fluffy bread that’s stuffed AND topped with apples, cinnamon, and sugar!
 Like apple fritters in bread form!

-Caramel Apple Cheesecake Crumble Bars – Move over apple pie!
+Caramel Apple Cheesecake Bars – Move over apple pie!
 These are an apple pie, apple crumble and cheesecake all in one!
 YUM!

 Apple Spice Cake with Cream Cheese Frosting — Loaded with juicy apples in every bite, perfectly spiced, and topped with tangy cream cheese frosting!
 So DELISH!